tthorntone/AdNauseam-Wiki/What-µBlock-can-and-can-not-(currently)-do.md

 #### "µBlock has all the features ABP has!"

 <sup>**Edit:** The text here was written at some point when µBlock was a version before 0.2.0.0, so a long time ago.
 As of version 0.5.0.1, the latest version, there is not much ABP for Chrome does which µBlock can't do.
 The only thing coming to mind is the _"Block element"_ feature in the contextual menu (right-click).
-Conversely there are things µBlock can do which ABP can't: read hosts file, log and inspect all requests (blocked and allowed), disabling the parsing of cosmetic filters (to save memory).</sup>
+Conversely there are things µBlock can do which ABP for Chrome can't: read hosts file, log and inspect all requests (blocked and allowed), disabling the parsing of cosmetic filters (to save memory).</sup>

 No it doesn't.
 There are things ABP can do which µBlock can't at this time.
 I will consider all feature requests, but I will implement only those which do not jeopardize µBlock's